-- 1. Severe winter has been experienced, no shipper storage available from 05:00 hours and no shipper firm load reduction. - 2.
+- 1. Severe winter has been experienced, no commercial shipper storage available from 05:00 hours and no shipper firm load reduction. - 2.
 A Network Gas Supply Emergency is declared effective from 05:00 hours and firm load shedding of VLDMCs and LDZ DM loads is required to balance supply and demand. - 3.
-NTS linepack is used to smooth out the mis-match between supply and demand within day, but is limited to +/- 10mcm. - 4.
-With no shipper storage available, the within day supply shortfall is assumed to be met by a combination of Operating Margins booked in Storage and LNG Importation facilities with storage.
+NTS linepack is used to manage the variance between supply and demand within day but is limited to +/- 10mcm. - 4.
+With no commercial shipper storage available, the within day supply shortfall is assumed to be met by a combination of Operating Margins booked in Storage and/or LNG Importation facilities with storage.

-4.2 Post-Tender Operating Margins Requirements
+4.2 Post Tender Operating Margins Requirements

-Following the tender process, responses have been collated and the total quantities have been re-assessed and compiled based on the profiles of stock and deliverability provided in the submitted tenders (please see section 5).
+Following the tender process, responses have been collated and the total quantities have been re-assessed and network modelling has been undertaken based on the profiles of stock and deliverability provided in the submitted tenders (please see section 5).

-5 Aggregate Operating Margins Booking 2019/20
+5 Aggregate Operating Margins Booking 2021/22

-Table 1 below shows the aggregated Operating Margins booking for 2019/20.
+Table 1 below shows the aggregated Operating Margins booking for 2021/22.

-Table 1: 2019/20 Operating Margins Booking
+Table 1: 2021/22 Operating Margins Booking3